Overview of fractional calculus and its computer implementation in Wolfram Mathematica

 The operator

-which is the right inverse to \eqref{GL01}, will be called the Gel'fond-Leont'ev operator of generalized integration.
+which is the right inverse to \eqref{GL01}, will be called the Gel'fond--Leont'ev operator of generalized integration.
 Operators $\mathfrak{D}^n$ and $\mathfrak{I}^n$ are introduced as direct generalizations concerning integer order $n$ of integro-differentiation, they contain that for fractional order as well.
-To show this, let us consider the following special case when $a(z)=E_\alpha(z)=\sum\limits_{k=0}^{\infty}\frac{z^k}{\Gamma(\alpha k+1)}$, $\alpha>0$ is the Mittag-Leffler function \cite{Gorenflo}.
+To show this, let us consider the following special case when $a(z)=E_\alpha(z)=\sum\limits_{k=0}^{\infty}\frac{z^k}{\Gamma(\alpha k+1)}$, $\alpha>0$ is the Mittag-Leffler function (see Ch.
+2, \cite{Kir1} and \cite{Gorenflo}).
 The corresponding operator for generalized integration of order $n=1$ is

 This operator admits the following integral representation

 Corresponding differential operator for $0<\alpha<1$ is

 where $g(z)=z^{1/\alpha}$.
 The operator $\euscr{D}_\alpha$ corresponds to the expansion